hargoniX/fil-rb/doc/report.typ

 == Surface Level API <surface>
-After providing the basic operations and verifying that they preserve the invariants we can pack them up into a subtype of red black trees that always have their invariants attached and re-expose all invariant preserving operations as functions on these red black trees.
-Note that this additional level of abstraction is zero-cost performance wise as Lean represents subtypes in the same way as the original type #footnote[https://lean-lang.org/lean4/doc/dev/ffi.html#translating-types-from-lean-to-c].
+After providing the basic operations and verifying that they preserve the invariants we can pack them up into a subtype of red-black trees that always have their invariants attached and re-expose all invariant preserving operations as functions on these red-black trees.
+Note that this additional level of abstraction is zero-cost performance wise as Lean represents subtypes in the same way as the original type. #footnote[https://lean-lang.org/lean4/doc/dev/ffi.html#translating-types-from-lean-to-c]

 Because this subtype is always known to be a valid binary search tree we can relate operations on it to operations on its inorder representation as a list as seen in @nipkowtrees.
 To do this we must